bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Dexterity (Stealth) Basic Skill Trick*

-When you are hidden, you can spend 1 STA to force a number of creatures equal to your proficiency bonus to make a Wisdom saving throw.
+When you are hidden, you can spend your reaction to force a number of creatures equal to your proficiency bonus to make a Wisdom saving throw.
 On a failure, they do not notice you even if you move out of heavy obscurement, as long as you end your turn behind heavy obscurement.

 #### Piercing Wound

 *Dexterity (Martial Weapon) Basic Skill Trick*

-When you hit with an attack from a ranged weapon, you can spend 1 STA to try to hamper the offense of the opponent.
+When you hit with an attack from a ranged or finesse weapon, you can try to hamper the offense of the opponent.
 The target must make a Constitution saving throw.
 On a failed save, their next weapon attack is at disadvantage.
-If you have the Nimble Strike feature, you can use this with any weapon attack that uses Dexterity.
+Once you use this ability a number of times equal to your Dexterity modifier (minimum once), you cannot do so again until you finish a long or short rest.

 #### Primal Initiate

 *Wisdom (Nature) Basic Skill Trick*

-You learn one cantrip of your choice from the Shaman list, as well as one spell costing no more than 2 AET.
+You learn one cantrip of your choice from the Druid list, as well as one 1st level spell.
 Wisdom is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

 #### Resourceful Combatant
 *Strength (Martial Weapon) Basic Skill Trick*